HeWhoShallNotBeMentioned/Twitter_Interface_Project_7/readme.md

 ## Known Bugs

 _{The number of times that the tweet api can be contacted is limited which can take the application off line.
-One the page is loaded, reloaded the page causes more calls to the api.
-When a tweet is sent it causes the page to reload for example.}_
+Once the page is loaded, reloaded the page causes more calls to the api. }_

 ## Support and contact details